-11. Support from NITI Aayog
+6. Support from NITI Aayog

 - a.
-A detailed list of scheme-specific information required for better contextual understanding of the Consultant is given in Appendix IV of the RFP. - b.
-An authority letter will be provided to the Consutant to accord the necessary permissions for accessing the requisite stakeholders.
+An indicative list of scheme-specific information required for better contextual understanding of the Consultant is given in Appendix IV of the RFP. - b.
+An authority letter will be provided to accord the necessary permissions for accessing the requisite stakeholders.

-12. Reporting
+7. Reporting

 - a.
 The Consultant will work closely with the Authority.
 The Authority has established a Working Group (the "WG") to enable conduct of this assignment.
 A designated Project Director of the Authority will be responsible for the overall coordination and project development.
 He will play a coordinating role in dissemination of the Consultant's outputs, facilitating discussions, and ensuring required reactions and responses to the Consultant. - b.
 The Consultant may prepare Issue Papers highlighting issues that could become critical for the timely completion of the Project and that require attention from the Authority. - c.
 The Consultant will make a presentation on the inception report, mid-term report and draft evaluation report for discussion with the WG at a meeting.
 This will be a working document.
 The Consultant is required to prepare and submit a weekly update that includes and describes, inter alia, general progress to date; data and reports obtained and reviewed, conclusions to date, if any; concerns about availability of, or access to, data, analyses, reports; questions regarding the TOR or any other matters regarding work scope and related issues; and so on.
 The Consultants' work on the TOR tasks should continue while the report is under consideration and is being discussed. - d.
 Regular communication with the WG and the Project Director is required in addition to all key communications.
-This may take the form of telephone/ teleconferencing, emails, faxes, and occasional meetings.
+This may take the form of telephone/ teleconferencing, emails, faxes, and occasional meetings. - e.
+The Deliverables will be submitted as per schedule provided in this RFP.